TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 ### Assignment

-### DIY Guide
+### Do-It-Yourself Guide

 Our application will be made of two components, `App` and `Overview`.
 Your application should render an input field and a submit button.
-With the submit button you can add the content from your input to a tasks array managed in state.
-(We will use class components for this example, because we haven't learned about hooks yet).
-Finally, for each task in the tasks array an HTML list element should be rendered.
+With the submit button, you can add the content from your input to a "tasks array" that is managed in state.
+(We will use class components for this example because we haven't introduced hooks in this section yet).
+Finally, for each task in the tasks array, an HTML list element should be rendered.

 1. Run `npx create-react-app my-first-react-app`, `cd` into your project and open it.
 You can delete everything in the return statement of the App component and just return an empty `div`.
-You can also delete all the boilerplate React provides and just leave `index.js` and `App.js` in the src directory.
+You can also delete all of the boilerplate `create-react-app` provides and just leave `index.js` and `App.js` in the src directory.
 Just make sure to clean up the import statements and the `serviceWorker` in the two remaining files.
-If you are overwhelmed with all those files, consider redoing Lecture 01.
+If you aren't familiar with what code or files we are referring to, go back to the first lesson of this section.
-2. Create a `components` folder in your `src` directory, which includes a files called `Overview.js`. `Overview.js` should just render all of our tasks, while `App.js` is going to handle the input field with all the logic.
+2. Create a `components` folder in your `src` directory and create a file for your component called `Overview.js`. `Overview.js` should just render  our tasks, while `App.js` is going to handle the input field with the logic.
-3. Go implement it yourself.
+3. With the intended functionality explained, it's your turn to implement this React app.
 You can do it.
-For styling use Bootstrap or another CSS Framework if you're familiar with one, or leave it out.
-Styling isn't really the point of this lecture.
+You are not required to style this assignment unless you wish to, the focus is on using event handlers and dealing with forms with state.
-4. Quick tip: Use the Javascript function `map` to map over your tasks array.
-You will need to provide a unique key to each item.
-And there is a difference between handling input fields in plain Javascript and in React.
-Try figuring it out for your self, but don't worry we will go over it in detail here as well.
+4. **Quick tip**: Use the JavaScript function `map` to map over your tasks array.
+You will need to provide a unique key to each item (read the warning, you'll know it when you see it in the console!).
+And there is a difference between handling input fields in plain JavaScript and in React.
+If you face a problem with it, attempt to figure it out on your own using tools like the documentation, StackOverflow, Google, or experimenting.
+But fear not, we will again provide an overview of our solution below.

-### Detailed Guid
+### Detailed Guide

 1. Let's get started!
-First run `npx create-react-app task-app` in your terminal, and open the project in your text editor.
+First, run `npx create-react-app task-app` in your terminal, and open the project in your text editor.

 2. Delete all files in the src directory and just leave `index.js` and `App.js`.